Recollections: A Long Walk

 “Well, I’ll leave it on in case you get the urge.”

 I followed them back to the dining room.
 Not a word was uttered about pool or the basement.
-A few minutes later I gave in to the call of fate and retraced my steps.
+A few minutes later I gave in to the call of fate and retraced my steps to the microphone.

 “Hello.”
 My voice boomed back at me from twenty feet away in a most satisfactory manner.
 “Hello to everyone in the dining room.”
 That got a laugh.
 This felt dangerous.
 “And welcome to Leftover Thanksgiving hosted today by our favorite aunt and uncle, Alice and Bert!
 Let’s hear a round of applause!”
 They clapped.
 My future as a striving theatre professional was sealed in that moment.